 Fact is, if a promoter gets the feeling that what you are pitching is nowhere near their ‘thing,’ they are going to lose interest in your email pretty quickly.

 Calling and emailing the promoters who don’t book your style of music is a waste of everyone’s time, not least yours!

-The key is to make sure you are pitching to a much more targeted group of jazz clubs and festivals who are likely to appreciate what you’re doing.
+The key is to make sure you are pitching to a much more targeted group of jazz festivals and clubs who are likely to appreciate what you’re doing.

 The simple 3-step method below is something I do with every new artist I take on.
 It’s also something you can do yourself, right now, in about 15 minutes!